 A: The validated TP-C exam process tests knowledge, not the teaching of a single program or course.

-A: The exam is 135 multiple-choice questions.
+A: The TP-C exam is 135 multiple-choice questions.
 Cognitive complexity designations are assigned to each task according to their perceptions of the cognitive demands of each task.
-Three categories are used: recall, application, and analysis.
-Items selected for the test are linked to these tasks on content and cognitive demand; accordingly, the test will closely align with the job-related competencies of tactical paramedics.
-Thus, the scores resulting from the examination will have substantial evidence of validity.
+Three item categories are used: recall, application, and analysis.
+Items selected for the exam are linked to these tasks on content and cognitive demand; accordingly, the exam will closely align with the job-related competencies of the Tactical Paramedic.
+Thus, examination scores will have substantial evidence of validity and reliability.

 Q: Do I need to register again in order to retest?

-Q: If I pass the exam, how long will the certification be valid?
+Q: Once I pass the exam, how long will the certification be valid?

 A: The TP-C is a four-year certification.
-Certification renewal options include testing or renewal through continuing education.
+Certification renewal options include retesting or renewal through continuing education.

 Q: If I fail the exam, how many times can I retest?

-Q: How many times can a person renew their certification via CEs?
+Q: How many times can a person renew their TP-C certification via CEs?